groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.1.11.3 (2020-01-24) =
+* FIXED Link to quickstart course on welcome page going to wrong place.

 = 2.1.11.2 (2020-01-18) =
 * TWEAKED Bulk Job processor will now notify user of low max_input_vars
 * TWEAKED Transients for contact imports is now set to 1 DAY instead of 1 HOUR